Aleph-Alpha/intelligence-layer-sdk/src/examples/fastapi_tutorial.md

 ```

 Next, we create a `ControlModel`.
 In this case, we make use of the `LuminousControlModel`, which takes
-an `AlephAlphaClientProtocol` that we default to the previously defined `client`.
+an `AlephAlphaClientProtocol` that we let default to the previously defined `client`.

 ```python
 from typing import Annotated